stompetower/frantic/gfx/_sprites/_designs/README.md

 The `MSX-BASIC` tools that convert these designs to 'sprite pattern data' and 'sprite color data' are probably lost.

-To see how the final sprite patterns look (without color information), look at the `../_final_patterns` directory.
+To see how the final sprite patterns look (without color information), look at the `gfx/_sprites/_final_patterns` directory.

-All sprites are included in the game files `FRANTIC1.GRP` (intro sprites) and `FRANTIC3.GRP` (game sprites).
+All sprites are included in the game files `FRANTIC1.GRP` (intro & story sprites) and `FRANTIC3.GRP` (game sprites).
 The information in the `gfx/_vram_pages_in_png` directory explains exactly where the 'sprite pattern data' and 'sprite color data' is in VRAM.